verbb/formie/docs/get-started/configuration.md

 - `anonymousClientRefreshRateLimit` limits anonymous token-refresh requests within the configured rate window.
 Set to `0` to disable the limit.
 - `anonymousClientRateWindowSeconds` sets the rate-limit window used by anonymous client bootstrap and token-refresh requests.

-### Security-sensitive runtime settings
+### Security-sensitive settings
-- Keep `allowedGraphqlOrigins` as narrow as possible when using headless/runtime forms.
+- Keep `allowedGraphqlOrigins` as narrow as possible when using headless forms.
 Avoid wildcard or broad origins when credentialed requests are allowed.
 - Public GraphQL schemas should only include the Formie form and submission scopes required by the front-end consuming them.
-- Keep `enableCsrfValidationForGuests` enabled unless you have a specific headless/runtime integration that cannot submit CSRF tokens.
+- Keep `enableCsrfValidationForGuests` enabled unless you have a specific headless integration that cannot submit CSRF tokens.
 Client REST transports should send the CSRF token from `session.tokens.csrf` in the JSON request body when this setting is enabled.
 - Store integration API keys and secrets in environment variables (for example `$STRIPE_SECRET_KEY`) rather than plaintext in the database when possible.
-Formie persists integration settings as JSON in `formie_integrations`; values that use Craft's env syntax are resolved at runtime and are not stored in project config exports.
+Formie persists integration settings as JSON in `formie_integrations`; values that use Craft's env syntax are resolved when settings are loaded and are not stored in project config exports.

 ### Sent Notifications
 - `sentNotifications` enables Sent Notifications.